 Ashland University Kicks Off School Year with All-Institutional Meeting

-Ashland University President Dr. Fred Finks looked to the future during his address, titled “The Future Isn’t What We Thought It Would Be,” to faculty, staff and administrators during the University’s all-institutional meeting Wednesday afternoon in Hugo Young Theatre.
+Ashland University President Dr. Frederick Finks took a look back and a look forward during his address “Retaining the Past/Re-envisioning the Future” to faculty, staff and administrators during the University’s all-institutional meeting Monday afternoon in Hugo Young Theatre.

 Ashland University (www.ashland.edu) is a mid-sized, private university conveniently located a short distance from Akron, Cleveland and Columbus, Ohio.
 Ashland University values the individual student and offers a unique educational experience that combines the challenge of strong, applied academic programs with a faculty and staff who build nurturing relationships with their students.